wavefrontHQ/docs/pages/doc/proxies_configuring.md

 * One Wavefront instance that's the server associated with the proxy
 * Two additional Wavefront instances, `mytenant_1` and `mytenant_2`, which receive data based on point a point tag.

+The example includes 2 parameters that are not directly related to multicasting.
+The `buffer=` parameter is required only on MacOS.
+The `deltaCountersAggregationListenerPorts` assumes we want to listen for delta counters.

+{% include tip.html content="comments start with a semicolon (`;`) character. "%}

 The `multicastingTenants` property tells the proxy how many tenants to expect The other properties use `_*number*` as a suffix.